fbie/fbie.github.io/about.md

 You can download my public key [here](files/fbie_pubkey.asc).

+## My PhD Project ##

+In my PhD project I work on the spreadsheet language [Funcalc](http://www.itu.dk/people/sestoft/funcalc/).
+My goal is to give spreadsheet users access to the parallel capabilities of their computing hardware without adding complex controlling structures.

+Spreadsheets can be seen as declarative and purely-functional programs that are laid out in a two-dimensional grid.
+The overall idea is to use *higher-order functions*, that is functions that either accept other functions as arguments or produce a function as a result, on contiguous spreadsheet cells, so-called *cell arrays*.
+Computations on arrays occur often in scientific and financial computations.
+Many higher-order functions on arrays perform homogeneous computations; the same function is applied to every cells.

+Higher-order functions enable *data-parallelism*.
+In a purely-functional language, such as Funcalc, we know in advance that there is no interdependency between single cells of an array.
+Therefore, it is safe to parallelize certain computations on arrays transparently to the user.
+Their program will run faster without them having to do anything.

+Furthermore, I am interested in making array programming easier for non-programmers by finding representations of arrays that cater to straightforward and simple programming solutions.

+The results of my PhD project do not only apply to spreadsheets but may be interesting for other high-level programming languages such as the [R language](https://www.r-project.org/), [Matlab](http://www.mathworks.com/products/matlab/) or [F#](http://fsharp.org/).

 ## Things I did and do ##

 - Read my thesis [Connected Set Filtering on Shared Memory Multicore